 Have the opportunity to meet others committed to solving sustainability issues and keep up to date with the latest developments in biomaterials, aviation, civil society and government.
 RSB members have found common areas of interest and forged partnerships on policy, smallholder programmes and on technical issues such as lifecycle analysis.

 Members are able to apply for special rates on advisory services and certification.

 RSB is owned and run by its members.
 They come together at least once a year at the General Assembly of Delegates to approve changes to the standards, appoint the Board of Directors, review the accounts and make any adjustments to the rules and legal status of the organisation.
-To ensure a balance between business and civil society interests, RSB members are organised into seven chambers which represent different sectors.
+To ensure a balance between business and civil society interests, RSB members are organised into five chambers which represent different sectors.

 Complete the application form with a covering letter and submit to RSB.

 The RSB Board of Directors will then review the application.

 RSB accepts new members on a rolling basis and the process takes only 3 weeks, from submission to acceptance.

 Allows you to vote and take part in all decision-making of the RSB.
 Full members are part of the governance of RSB and are eligible for leadership positions within the organ- isation.

 Is an option for organisations that might have restrictions on becoming full voting members of another entity.
 Associate Members can participate fully in discussions on the development of the RSB standards, but unlike Full Members, they are not part of the governance of the organisation.
 Therefore they are not eligible for leadership positions and do not vote.